Lamby777/RC-Homes/README.md

 # RC-Homes

-Hard fork of zPHomes - An infinite homes plugin for Paper with MySQL/MariaDB support.
+Hard fork of [zP-Homes](https://github.com/IIIzP0III/Back-at-Home/) - An infinite homes plugin for Paper with MySQL/MariaDB support.

 - Tested on 1.21